-You can purchase kit from the Deliveroo Kit Store – we’re currently running a special offer where core kit items are free.
+You can get kit from the Deliveroo Kit Store – we’re currently running a special offer where core kit items are free!
 You can order these during your onboarding session or you’re welcome to purchase kit from a supplier of your choice.
 If you want use your own kit, please bring it along to your onboarding session so we can make sure it meets our minimum safety standards.

 What are the minimum safety requirements?